chipzoller/kyverno-endpoint-poc/README.md

 ```

 The output above has been slightly modified with respect to control characters to ease readibility in this document.
 Notice the `response` object here with `response.allowed: false`.
 Kyverno just blocked the request and responded with the same message in the policy.

+## Notes

+Since these requests/responses do not travel between the Kubernetes API server, there is no risk of "good" resources being persisted into the cluster.

+One should note that Kubernetes Events will be produced when Kyverno detects a violation.
+There is currently no way to disable such Events on a per-policy basis.